RePod/NTRStack/README.md

 Default presets:
 ----
 Click images to see a more detailed view of dimensions and transparency.
+Results may differ between NTR and HANS screenshots.

 **native** *(pads similar to homemenu screenshots, padding white)*
 !["native" preset](sample/HNI_0000.png)